 Class teachers, their teaching assistants, the deputy head teacher/SENCo and head teacher meet at the end of each term to look at the children's progress and to see if there are any areas where additional support may be needed for individuals, groups or the whole class.

 There are also national assessments in which all children are required to participate.
 In Year 1, there is the 'Phonics Check' during June.
 This is a short assessment which assesses whether children are able to decode real and nonsense words.
 Using phonics is one of the cueing strategies that children may use when learning to read.

 At the end of Year 2, during the month of May, children will participate in Standard Assessment Tests (SATs) in reading; grammar, punctuation and spelling; and maths.
 The results from these tests are used to support the end of Key Stage 1 teacher assessments.
 More information is given to parents regarding the SATs during the summer term in Year 2.
 Please be reassured that these are carried out in a sensitive manner suitable to the age of the children and should not give children or parents any concerns.

 If you have any questions regarding assessment, please talk to your child's teacher or Mrs Gowing or Mrs Lambirth.

-Following the information given in May, please find further information for parents in relation to the 2016 national curriculum test results at the end of key stage 1.
+Please find further information for parents in relation to the national curriculum test results at the end of key stage 1.
 Please click here to access the document.